maizzle/maizzle.com/content/docs/configuration/layouts.md

 # Layouts configuration

-Control where your Layouts are located, and how you reference them.
+Configure where your Layouts are located, and how you reference them.

 ### root